-Anything Grants will support projects, infrastructure and programs of local Jewish organizations
+Anything Grants support projects, infrastructure and programs of local Jewish organizations.

 - The request should be for 50% of your projected program budget – you must articulate how the other 50% will be raised.
 Grantees will be required to provide evidence of the matching funds that were raised.

 - Your request should not be part of a larger campaign.
 We want to fund projects that can be accomplished with our contribution as half of the project budget.

 - We encourage submission of proposals for specific one-time needs.
 If it is for an ongoing project, a sustainability plan must be articulated.

 - Projects must be completed by December 1, 2017.